joyceeexinyiwang/SCSThesis/ProgressLog.md

   - many journalists tend to help spread the words
   - discourse often starts with news articles and evolve into larger scope (needs proof)
   - people mentioning make comparisons between concurrent events ('Don Mathews 🌊': '@AP_Politics @AP It [Trump visiting Pittsburgh] reminds me of the Saudi prince inviting Khashoggi’s son to the Palace')
-  - ??? when someone mentions a news corp, does the news corp decide to respond?
+  - ??? when someone mentions a news corp, does the news corp decide to respond???

-  -
-  -
-  -
+data collection issues:
+- @AP includes a bunch of unrelated users and tweets

 ### Wed 10/31/2018